 Can you come work in our office from time to time?
 Yes.

 How do I receive drawings from you?
 PDF files are emailed directly to the client or to a local printer, hard copies are hand delivered.

 How can I get reprints of my drawings?
 We'll email you the CAD files so you can print your job in-house, or to a local printer who will keep your job on file.
 In either case, you be able to make as many reprints as you'd like on demand.

 Copyright - who owns the rights to your drawings?
 CADDesign LLC copyrights and retains exclusive ownership rights to all of its own intellectual property.
-However, each builder or client can reprint and build any design we do for them as many times as they like with a re-use fee of $0.10 cents per square foot under roof.
+However, each builder or private client can reprint and build any design we do for them as many times as they like with a re-use fee of $0.50 cents per square foot under roof for each iteration.

 Can you teach me AutoCAD so I can make simple edits to my own drawings?
 Yes.

 What if I don't see my question answered here?
 Please call or email us with any additional questions.